Digital-Peak/DPDocker/code/README.md

 # Code task
 This task runs some different code quality scripts.
 You can analyze and fix code violations of your code style.
-Additionally you can print some code stats of your extension.
+What for rules are used can be found in the file /code/config/.php-cs-fixer.php.

-The code sniffer PHP project from [squizlabs](https://github.com/squizlabs/PHP_CodeSniffer) is used for code analysis and the [phploc](https://github.com/sebastianbergmann/phploc) project from Sebastian Bergmann for measuring your extension.
+The code style fixer PHP project from [the symfony guys](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) is used for code style checks and fixes.

 ## Prerequisites
 Nothing special.